-Once you have completed the informational interview, send a thank you note immediately.
-E-mail and regular mail are both acceptable.
-Keep a record of your interviews.
-Names, titles, addresses, dates, and topics of discussion will help you remember who told you what, and how to get in touch with your contacts.
+Send a thank you note immediately once you have completed the informational interview.
+Email and regular mail are both acceptable means.
+Also, keep a record of your interviews including names, titles, addresses, dates and topics of discussion.
+This will be helpful in remembering who told you what and how to get in touch with your contacts.

 Your Personal Pitch

 “Hello, Dr. Wick.
-I attended your session this morning and appreciated your insights regarding biology theory.
-My name is Suzie Baker.
-As a junior at Iowa Wesleyan College, I have been taking coursework in biology as well as working in a lab at the Great River Medical Center.
+My name is Suzie Baker and I attended your session this morning.
+I really appreciated your insights regarding biology theory.
+As a junior at Iowa Wesleyan College I have been taking coursework in biology as well as working in a lab at the Great River Medical Center.
 I plan to matriculate directly into a master's program so that I can participate in neural network research.
 I am particularly interested in your work at the Chicago Cancer Center.
-May I e-mail you next week to ask some questions about your research there and how I can position myself for work like yours?”
+May I email you next week to ask some questions about your research there and how I can position myself for work like yours?”